Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

     .distinctUntilChanged();
 ~~~

-The two clock and input streams are then combined into a single events stream.
-The values from this events stream is what drives changes to the game.
+The `clock` and `input` streams are then combined into a single `events` stream.
+The values from this stream is what drives changes to the game.
 It is the only entity that's initiating a state change.

 ~~~js
 const clock = clockStream();